 Per the Registry Agreement, the use of ROIDs is required, at least, in the RDDS output, data escrow, BRDA, EPP and TMDB LORDN files.

-ROID format will be verified as part of Pre-Delegation Testing (PDT) as part of both the EPP and Whois tests cases.
+ROID format will be verified during Pre-Delegation Testing (PDT) as part of the Whois tests cases.
 The verification will check two things: 1) that the ROID is properly formatted as described in RFC 5730; and 2) that the repository identifier used is already registered with IANA.
 This verification will report warnings (no failures) in case of deviations starting on 2 November 2015, and strict enforcement will start on 31 January 2016.

 ROID correction plan requirements: